In going through old boxes I found this resume from 1994. And a wave of bad memories returned. I had a miserable time finding a job after graduation.

 Most of my friends had offers months earlier, but I ended up stuck for a summer in the 2nd level of hell known as Pittsburgh in July, staying alone in my girlfriends apartment (while she was in Australia).
 I desperately did not want to return home to my parents.
 I had dozens of interviews, from at the career center, to on the phone, to fly outs to various companies.
 It was a benefit of graduating from a good school like CMU that I had so many, but there were no offers.

 I didn’t want to be a programmer (and wasn’t strong enough anyway) and job openings for anything else entry level in the tech sector in 1994 was hard to find, as it was still climbing out of a recession.
 In 1994 there was no web and no startup community.
 No Facebook and no Twitter.
-Unlike today, I wouldn’t have imagined I could build a mobile app or web service on my own to prove my worth.
+Unlike today, there were no mobile platforms or web apps to try and make to prove my own worth by building something myself.